harrislapiroff/chromamine.com/index.md

 layout: home
 ---

-Starting in **November 2017** I am taking a leave of absence from Little Weaver Web Collective and will be available for independent hire.
+Starting in **November 2017** I am taking a leave of absence from Little Weaver Web Collective and will be **available for independent hire**.
 If you have projects for one skilled developer, please [drop me a line](mailto:harris@chromamine.com).
 If you have larger projects, I can't recommend my colleagues at [Little Weaver](http://littleweaverweb.com/) highly enough.

 Since **2014** I have been a co-founder and worker-owner at [**Little Weaver Web Collective**](http://littleweaverweb.com/), where I've designed and developed websites for clients such as [Freedom of the Press Foundation](http://freedom.press/) and [Detroit Public Radio](http://wdet.org/).